What is Tarot? A Grounded Guide for Beginners

 The imagery and symbolism present in tarot cards serve as vital tools for conveying deeper meanings and reflecting universal truths about the human psyche.
 Each tarot card is rich with visual elements that allow practitioners to engage with their intuition and explore the complex narratives of their lives.
 For many, these symbols act as mirrors, revealing insights that may not be immediately apparent and fostering a greater understanding of personal experiences and spiritual journeys.

-Another essential aspect found in tarot is the Moon, Sun, Star, and Eclipse, which influence certain times and events accordingly.
+Another essential aspect found in tarot is the astrological alignment with the Moon, Sun, Star, and Eclipse, which influence certain times and events accordingly.
 The moon typically adds intuition, mystery, and subconsciousness.
 The Sun, on the other hand, prompts individuals to take decisive action and produce results.
 The Star brings an outer worldly exploration, and an Eclipse will turn everything upside down with precise timing and location.

 These examples illustrate how the elements within tarot cards connect not only to personal experiences but also to the broader collective consciousness globally and universally.